Rada Borić: Career

 In 1978, Borić began working at the University of Helsinki as a lecturer in Croatian.
 Because she could not speak Finnish, she initially lectured in English.
 She taught courses on Balkan cultural history and worked as a proofreader for Croatian texts.
 Living in both Helsinki and Zagreb, she commuted between the two cities for work and her husband, Želimir Borić, a painter who identifies as a feminist, followed her as her work demanded.
 Her first Finnish contract expired in 1982 and Borić returned to Zagreb, teaching Croatian to foreign students at the University of Zagreb, until she was awarded a scholarship to study abroad.
 She continued her education at Indiana University as a Fulbright Scholar and while there, encountered the women's movement.
 She enrolled in Women's studies courses and began studying women's history, becoming an activist for feminist issues and human rights.

 Borić completed her U.S. studies in 1985 and then returned to Zagreb for a year.
 Between 1986 and 1991, she returned to lecturing at the University of Helsinki.
-She returned to Zagreb in 1991 and as the Bosnian War had already begun, she began working at the Center for Women Victims of War (Centar za žene žrtve rata) in 1993.
+She returned to Zagreb in 1991 and as the Bosnian War had already begun, she began working at the Centre ROSA in 1993.
 In 1994, Borić received a letter of support from writer Eve Ensler, for the work she was doing at the Center to support women refugees.
 Ensler subsequently made a trip to Croatia and worked with Borić to establish self-help groups in refugee camps.
 In 1995, Borić and eleven other women founded the Centar za ženske studije (Center for Women's Studies), as an experimental program to promote women's history studies.
 Classes where first hosted at the Ethnographic Museum, Zagreb and later run as a pilot program for the University of Zagreb, for which Borić taught courses on feminism and linguistics.
 By design, the courses were kept separate from the mainstream university curricula to maintain the autonomy of the Center and freedom to provide a safe place for discussion of sexuality and gender, while introducing feminist theory to the university.
 It was the first center devoted to women's studies in Croatia, and Borić served as its executive director.